-This concentration is designed for students who do not want to specialize in a specific area of business but would like to take an array of courses instead to receive greater breadth in their management education or who want to focus on a specialized field of their own choosing.
+This concentration is designed for you if you do not want to specialize in a specific area of business but would like to take an array of courses instead to receive greater breadth in your management education or if you want to focus on a specialized field of your own choosing.
 Many positions in business require the varied skills that a generalist can offer.

+The Human Resources concentration prepares you to pursue the Certified Human Resource Professional (CHRP) designation, which is increasingly becoming a requirement for advancement in the field.
 Human resources management professionals are the employee relations specialists who manage employee planning, recruitment, selection, compensation, training and development, health and safety and evaluation.
 They are also active in labour relations, taking the lead in union contract negotiations, grievance handling, including mediation and arbitration, and all other employee-related matters such as wrongful dismissal, personal harassment and privacy.
-This concentration prepares students to pursue the Certified Human Resource Professional (CHRP) designation, which is increasingly becoming a requirement for advancement in the field.

 This concentration focuses on development of the knowledge and skills necessary to be an effective leader in today's dynamic work environment.

 This concentration prepares you to assume one of the most important roles in business.
 Marketers are a company's creative force, focusing on the marketing mix also known as the four "Ps": product, price, promotion and place.
 They devise potentially profitable new product ideas that meet the needs of specific target markets and then develop and execute the detailed plans needed for their implementation.
 Other employees in accounting, finance or human resource management simply assist marketing professionals in this primary task and depend on them to generate the revenues required for a company's survival.

 Four courses from the following:

 MKTG 3451, Professional Selling (3)